keithwhor/NtSeq/README.md

 genome?)

-*Between non-degenerate sequences*, you can approximate each alignment check between two nucleotides as a (Bernoulli trial)[http://en.wikipedia.org/wiki/Bernoulli_trial], where your probability of success (a match) is based upon the chance of randomly matching a nucleotide from your query sequence with your search sequence (for evenly-distributed ATGC content this is 0.25).
+*Between non-degenerate sequences*, you can approximate each alignment check between two nucleotides as a [Bernoulli trial](http://en.wikipedia.org/wiki/Bernoulli_trial), where your probability of success (a match) is based upon the chance of randomly matching a nucleotide from your query sequence with your search sequence (for evenly-distributed ATGC content this is 0.25).